TD-Null/LibraryManagement/README.md

 * Edit Account/Change Password - Any user will be able to edit their account's personal details and change their password.

 ### Catalog
+The catalog contains all the books within the library management system, including libraries, authors, and subjects that can be associated to books.

+* Libraries - Contains the books within the system.
+Books cannot be added to the system unless they are within a library.
+  * Each library will have their unique name and an address of the location of the library.
+  * Each library can be empty or contain many books, with each book being place on a rack.
+    * The rack is labelled with a number and a location identifer.
+* Authors - Contains the writers of the books within the system.
+  * Each author will have a unique name and an optional description.
+  * Each author can have no books or be writers of many books within the system.
+* Subjects - Contains the genres that can be labelled onto books
+  * Each book can have one or many subjects labelled.
+* Search - Any user can use the catalog to search through books based on
+   * Library
+   * Title
+   * Author
+   * Subject
+   * Publication Date

 ### Librarians